bbauska/JS-Definitive/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>4.13.7 The comma Operator (,)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>The comma operator is a binary operator whose operands may be of any type.
-It evalu‐
+It evaluates its
-ates its left operand, evaluates its right operand, and then returns the value of the right operand.
+left operand, evaluates its right operand, and then returns the value of the right operand.
 Thus, the following line:</p>

 <pre>i=0, j=1, k=2;</pre>

 <p>evaluates to 2 and is basically equivalent to:</p>

 <pre>i = 0; j = 1; k = 2;</pre>

-<p>The lefthand expression is always evaluated, but its value is discarded, which means
+<p>The lefthand expression is always evaluated, but its value is discarded, which means that it
-that it only makes sense to use the comma operator when the lefthand expression has side effects.
+only makes sense to use the comma operator when the lefthand expression has side effects.
 The only situation in which the comma operator is commonly used is with a for loop (§5.4.3) that has multiple loop variables:</p>

 <pre>
 // The first comma below is part of the syntax of the let statement